-Bayley’s ability to distinctly assume different personas in each track while avoiding the pitfalls of forced melodrama is astounding.
-The aforementioned “Cane Shuga” is a dialogue between two parties in a relationship failing due to one’s drug addiction.
-Auto-tune and careful inflection help differentiate between the two individuals.
+Bayley’s ability to distinctly assume different personas in each track while avoiding the pitfalls of forced melodrama is astonishing.
+The aforementioned “Cane Shuga” is a dialogue between two parties in a relationship failing due to one’s drug addiction with Auto-tune and careful inflection differentiating the two narrators.
 In “The Other Side of Paradise,” which tells the story of the narrator whose lover deserts her for fame and a new paramour, Bayley adopts a tone that is desperate, angry and pleading.
 “Take a Slice,” a song featuring a lusty narrator and seductive electric guitar lines, sees Bayley affecting a breathy murmur over loudly aggressive percussion and ringing arpeggios, crooning lyrics like “Gonna go to Pensacola, gonna f— my way through college.”

 Sonically, the album highlights the individual skill of each band member.
 The instrumentals are beautifully layered in a bizarre, sometimes jarring mix of sounds and textures, simultaneously symphonic and cacophonic.
 Bayley found inspiration in the outside world: using old bins and scrap metal to create the atmospheric hubbub and clamor of a typical city street corner in “Pork Soda,” sampling retro video game sounds reminiscent of Super Mario Bros and PacMan in “Season 2 Episode 3,” and most uniquely, using a sample of an owl’s hoots to create the synth sounds in “Youth.”

-In “How to Be a Human Being,” Glass Animals is fearless and ambitious.
-Without shying away from its own style and hallmarks, the band still manages to be surprising and fresh.
-The band also manages to experiment without being haphazard or alienating, smartly recognizing that cohesion and wide appeal do not have to be sacrificed for novel artistry.
-The aptly titled album is not so much a lesson on how to be human but rather an explication of what it means to be part of the human experience, with recurring themes of diversity and compassion.
+With recurring themes of diversity and compassion, the aptly titled album is not so much a lesson on how to be human but rather an explication of what it means to be part of the human experience.
 Compellingly written and deeply nuanced, “How to Be a Human Being” will not just be something you hear — it will be something you feel.